Watts-College/crj-507-spring-2024/schedule.md

 ## Lab Assignment

-Lab-03 provides an opportunity to familiarize yourself with calculating degree centrality and degree centralization scores for undirected and directed networks in R.
+Lab 3 provides an opportunity to familiarize yourself with calculating degree centrality and degree centralization scores for undirected and directed networks in R.

+You will use data from two sources:

+  * [Thomas Grund and James Densley's study](https://journals.sagepub.com/doi/full/10.1177/1043986214553377) of ties among members of an inner-city gang in London, England.
+  * [Mangia Natarajan's study](https://link.springer.com/article/10.1007/s10940-006-9007-x) of a large cocaine trafficking organization in New York City.

 <br>
 <br>